CamJCarroll/CS2450Journal/journal.md

 Software Quality does what it says, is easy to use, secure, predictible, and persistant.
 Improve quality by testing, planning, building architecture, and focusing on subsystems.

+1. Quality is built in the ground up and is the foremost responsibility of the developer.
+2. To 'ensure' quality a solid regiment of rigorous testing must occur.
+3. You're never going to be 100% positive.

+Date : 10/??/25